stevekochscience/sqlschool/_posts/2014-01-02-select-from.markdown

 ---

 ###Opening Mode and Getting Started
-If you're not yet signed up for Mode, [drop us an email to be added to the private beta](mailto:info@modeanalytics.com).

-If you haven't already, open a second browser window to <a href="https://modeanalytics.com" target="_blank">Mode</a> and log in.
-You'll arrive at your homepage.
+Open a second browser window to <a href="https://modeanalytics.com" target="_blank">Mode</a> and log in.
+If you don't already have a Mode account, <a href="http://modeanalytics.com/signup" target="_blank">create one here</a> You'll arrive at your homepage.
 You can use the homepage to explore the community or to quickly access a project you were working on previously.
 Since you probably haven't used Mode yet, click "New Query" to get started.

 ![Create a New Query](/images/the-basics/new-query.png)